deployKF/website/content/about/kubeflow-vs-deploykf.md

       - Upgrades are difficult because new versions require starting from scratch with the new manifests.
   - aspect: Capabilities
     deploykf:
-      - Supports leading [MLOps & Data tools](../reference/tools.md) from both Kubeflow, and other projects.
+      - Supports [leading tools](../reference/tools.md) from both Kubeflow, and other projects.
       - When a config or secret is changed, any affected components are automatically restarted.
-      - Includes Argo Server UI with integrated single sign-on where access is aligned to profile membership.
+      - Includes Argo Server UI with integrated single sign-on (user access is aligned to profile memberships).
-      - Optionally includes MinIO Console UI with integrated single sign-on where access is aligned to profile membership.
+      - Optionally includes MinIO Console UI with integrated single sign-on (user access is aligned to profile memberships).
     kubeflow_manifests:
       - Limited to Kubeflow's tools.
   - aspect: Customization
     deploykf:
       - Allows selective deployment of MLOps tools through simple config values.
-      - Allows brining custom versions of dependencies like Istio, cert-manager, MySQL, S3, and more.
+      - Allows brining custom versions of dependencies like Istio, cert-manager, [MySQL](../guides/tools/external-mysql.md), [S3](..//guides/tools/external-object-store.md), and more.
       - Simplifies multi-cluster configurations with support for shared common values and environment-specific overlays.
     kubeflow_manifests:
       - Less customizable, and requires difficult patching of YAML manifests.